tjfinney/ANTTV.code/README.md

 entered to indicate that this datum is *not available*.

-A distance matrix records the *simple matching distance* (SMD) between each possible pairing of witnesses in the data matrix.
+A distance matrix records the *simple matching distance* (SMD) between each possible pairing of witnesses in a data matrix.
 Given two witnesses whose textual states are known at a series of variation sites, the SMD is the number of sites at which their states differ divided by the number of variation sites compared.
 A pairing of witnesses is not compared at sites where the textual state of either witness is not known, as indicated by the symbol `NA` in the data matrix.
 The SMD ranges from a minimum of zero to a maximum of one: 0 represents perfect